Business Administration Courses

 Offered: as needed

-BUS 3420 ORGANIZATIONAL BEHAVIOR AND THEORY 3 credits
+BUS 3420 ORGANIZATIONAL DEVELOPMENT AND CHANGE (3)

 Offered: fall

-BUS 3450 INTERNSHIP I 3 credits
+BUS 3450 INTERNSHIP I (3)

 Experiential learning acquired through placement with local organizations in either the private or public sectors.
 The student is assigned duties and responsibilities approved by the instructor and supervised and evaluated by the instructor and onsite trainer.
 Weekly class contact, journal, or written reports are required.
 Classroom instruction includes resume/letter writing, interviewing techniques, and oral presentations.